Outdoor Socket Installation Cost

 Electrical Work

-The specifics of the electrical work is also relevant since this can directly impact how complex the job will be.
+The specifics of the electrical work are also relevant since they can directly impact how complex the job will be.
 The more difficult the work is, the more the labour cost will be if the work takes longer.

 Ease of Access